hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 API link : https://earthquake.usgs.gov/fdsnws/event/1/

-Different organizations and websites has their own rules of using API.
-For this earthquake api, you cannot just request all data from this original API link, you need to specify which region, what period of time you want.
+Different organizations and websites have their own rules of using API.
+For this earthquake API, you cannot just request all data from this original API link, you need to specify which region, what period of time you want.
 It's like declare what content/data you want to request.
 Then you can just pass those parameters following the original API link to request those data, you can click the above API link see their examples to learn more.

 Step 2: Set arguments and functions we want use